srgorla/DevTraining/README.md

     - Use Test Factory for Unit Test data creation
     - use testSetup for better performace
     - Code Coverage
+    - Each test should have asserion, otherwise the test is of no use
     - Debug test failures
     - Test.start(), Test.stopTest()
         - to get around too many SOQL queries,